brannondorsey/thisisatrackingdevice/README.md

 + Access pixelated Google Street View image of locations by clicking circular waypoints
 + Use intuitive controls for rotatation, panning, and zooming of the map

-\*maps auto-pans to view locations represented in the .gpx data file.
+\*map auto-pans to view locations represented in the .gpx data file.
 This feature does not yet support auto-zooming and some values may need to bee hard coded into each sketch depending on the number of trackpoints in the .gpx file to avoid recursion errors.